aivan6842/Matrix-Library/README.md

 # Matrix-Library
-This is a library for matrix operations
+This is a library of matrix operations.